hdShang/arxiv-daily/docs/cs-CL/2025-08-26/papers/250818976v1-the-double-edged-sword-of-llm-based-data-reconstruction-understandin.md

 ---
 layout: default
-title: The Double-edged Sword of LLM-based Data Reconstruction: Understanding and Mitigating Contextual Vulnerability in Word-level Differential Privacy Text Sanitization
+title: "The Double-edged Sword of LLM-based Data Reconstruction: Understanding and Mitigating Contextual Vulnerability in Word-level Differential Privacy Text Sanitization"
 ---

 # The Double-edged Sword of LLM-based Data Reconstruction: Understanding and Mitigating Contextual Vulnerability in Word-level Differential Privacy Text Sanitization